baraksu/SortDictionary/README.md

          ;ret x ; check what is x ===================issue!!!!!!===============================
  endp Alphabetize
 ```
-I'll break up the lines step by step.<br/>
+I'll break up the lines line by line.<br/>
-First, the main part of the proc is the `alphaLoop` loop.
+First, the main component of the proc is the `alphaLoop` loop.
 The loop is done using `si` as an index, while iterating through the first `numOfWords-1` words.<br/><br/>

 In each iteration, there are 2 parts:
 1. Find the index(in the index arrays) of the lowest word alphabetically.<br/>